Author's note: This post will include spoilers for Episode 1 of Misfits and Magic.

 As it seems right now, that shadow is the only negative element to the show, but that's because we've not seen anything of value from Galpany - the magic school.
 We don't know the houses, we don't know how sorting happens, and we don't know who or what will conflict with our characters in this story.

 There is a lot of character development and some world-building during this one.
-Understandable considering it's the first episode of the show.
+That is understandable considering it's the first episode of the show.
 Now, we will hopefully see some significant plot development.

 After all, this season is like a short story.
 There are only four episodes, and we have just seen one!
 There's no time for long, flowery descriptions - we're driving forward fast.